Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.2

-• Arashiyama Benkei offers a traditional ryokan experience with luxurious touches.
+• Arashiyama Benkei offers a traditional ryokan experience with luxurious touches, it truly is one of the coolest hotels in Kyoto.
 Situated near the Togetsu-kyo Bridge, this ryokan features rooms with tatami mats, futon beds, and private outdoor baths.
 Guests can enjoy traditional kaiseki dinners served in their rooms, featuring seasonal ingredients and exquisite presentation.
 The ryokan’s hot spring baths, serene garden, and exceptional hospitality are frequently praised by guests, making it a top choice for those seeking an authentic yet luxurious stay in Arashiyama.

 Have you booked you accommodation for the rest of your trip?
 If not, have a look at my detailed guides to the best hotels in Tokyo and the best hotels in Osaka

-5 thoughts on “Your guide to the best hotels in Kyoto for all budgets”
+Final thoughts on the best areas to stay in Kyoto